Harmelodic/harmelodic.github.io/docs/blog/software-engineering/slis-slos-and-slas.md

 Our SLI for latency can be defined as:

-> Latency: Measured by the 99th percentile of response latencies of the last minute, evaluated every 1 minute.
+> Responsiveness: Measured by the 99th percentile latency of response latencies in the last minute, evaluated every 1
+> minute.

 This means that all response latencies during a single minute are gathered and form a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (i.e. excluding the slowest 1%).

-Our SLO for latency is then the threshold for what we deem as acceptable latency for example:
+Our SLO for responsiveness is then the threshold for what we deem as acceptable latency for example:

 > 100ms of latency.

 An SLA with a consumer of our service could then contain:

 > 200ms of latency, during the hours of 09:00 and 17:00 UTC, weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.

-### Performant periods

-Performant periods is a performance factor in assessing levels of service.
-It could be seen as an alternative (or supplement) in measuring service performance to measuring Latency.
+### Responsive Enough (performant periods)

+Sometimes we might not want to measure minute-by-minute responsiveness, but just know if the service was responsive _enough_ across a longer period of time.

-Sometimes you might want to capture latency as part of metric, but not make it the metric itself.
-This is the case with "performant periods", where we want to count the number of periods (e.g. minutes, hours) during a larger time window (e.g. days, weeks), where service was deemed "performant" - where performance is measured by latency (or a percentile of latency) is under a specific threshold (e.g. 100ms).
+This is achieved through measuring "performant periods", where we assess the fraction of periods (e.g. minutes, hours) in a larger time window (e.g. days, weeks), where service was deemed "performant" - where performance could be assessed if latency (or a percentile of latency) is under a specific threshold (e.g. 100ms).

-This can give a more "time-based" view of performance rather than a "request-based" view, which can be useful if we want to expect a more consistent performance across _time_, rather than a consistent performance across all requests - effectively discounting or minimising any fluctuations in request _rate_ caused by heavy or light load on the system from affecting our view of "service performance".

-An SLI for performant periods could be:
+An SLI for _Responsive Enough_ using performant periods could be:

-> Performant minutes: Measured by the fraction of minutes where P99 latency is under 100ms, evaluated every day.
+> Responsive Enough: Measured by the fraction of performant minutes (where P99 latency is under 100ms), evaluated
+> every day.

 This means all response latencies during a single minute are gathered and form a distribution, from shortest to longest latency, and we measure the slowest latency of the fastest 99% (excluding the slowest 1%).
 If that latency is less than 100ms, we state that this minute was "performant".
 The fraction of performant minutes every day is how "performant" our service has been during that day.

+SLOs for this SLI are set on the fraction of performant periods required to be deemed "responsive enough".

 An SLO for this SLI could then be:

-> 1400 of 1440 performant minutes
+> 1400 of 1440 performant minutes.

-An SLA with a consumer
+An SLA with a consumer could be:

-> 475 of 480 performant periods, during the hours of 09:00 and 17:00 UTC, weekdays.
+> 1300 of 1440 performant periods, on weekdays.
 > When this SLO is not met, the service provider will be required to refund 1 month's subscription cost of the offered
 > service.